wlans/MMM-AccuWeatherForecastDeluxe/README.md

 ### Units & Labels

-While OpenWeather supports other units, thus far this module has focussed on imperial and metric.
+Accuweather supports imperial and metric units.
 Be aware of the `unit` option above, which defaults to the units set for MagicMirror².

 If you want a space before or after the label, include it here.